rebelsky/csc207c/_readings/designing-data-structures.md

   (after all, we did call these *Immutable* lists.
   Hence, we probably need to build a new array that is one smaller, and copy over all but the first element.
-* Fortunately, the `nullp` method is also straightforward, particularly because we thought about it a bit in advance.
+* Fortunately, the `isNull` method is also straightforward, particularly because we thought about it a bit in advance.
 A list is empty if the array has size 0, so we need only get the size of the array and compare it to 0.